solyarisoftware/voskJs/README.md

 # VoskJs

-Vosk ASR engine runtime transcript NodeJs client.
+Vosk ASR offline engine transcript APIs for NodeJs developers.
+Contains a simple HTTP transcript server.

 VoskJs can be used for speech recognition processing in different scenarios:
 - Single-user/standalone programs (e.g. perfect for single-user embedded systems)